Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 # Character Functions
 ### characterDance(character:String)
-Makes character do the idle dance.
+Makes a character do the idle dance.

 - `character` - The character type to be used; Can be either: `boyfriend`, `dad` or `gf`.

 ### setCharacterX(type:String, value:Float)
-Sets the current <ins>x position value</ins> of a character to a new value.
+Sets the current <ins>x position value</ins> of a character group to a new value.
 This will also move all precached characters from the same type into the position you want.

 - `type` - The character type to be used; Can be either: `boyfriend`, `dad` or `gf`.
 - `value` - The new x value of the character position.

 ### setCharacterY(type:String, value:Float)
-Sets the current <ins>y position value</ins> of a character to a new value.
+Sets the current <ins>y position value</ins> of a character group to a new value.
 This will also move all precached characters from the same type into the position you want.

 - `type` - The character type to be used; Can be either: `boyfriend`, `dad` or `gf`.
 - `value` - The new y value of the character position.

 ### getCharacterX(type:String)
-Gets the current <ins>x position value</ins> of a character; Returns an `int` number.
+Gets the current <ins>x position value</ins> of a character group; Returns a `float` number.

 - `type` - The character type to be used; Can be either: `boyfriend`, `dad` or `gf`.

 ### getCharacterY(type:String)
-Gets the current <ins>y position value</ins> of a character; Returns an `int` number.
+Gets the current <ins>y position value</ins> of a character group; Returns a `float` number.

 - `type` - The character type to be used; Can be either: `boyfriend`, `dad` or `gf`.